joergbuchwald/VTUinterface/README.md

 ## 3. FAQ/Troubleshooting

+Installation:
+- If the vtk whell can't be found on PyPI you can checkout https://github.com/pyvista/pyvista/discussions/2064 for unofficial wheels.

 As the input data is triangulated with QHull for the linear interpolation it might fail at boundaries or if a wrong input dimension is given.
 Possible solutions: